makise-homura/rumia/README.md

 * Marker files.
 These files are generally zero-sized and made by `touch` command, and removed by `rm` (obviously).

-    * `ssh_enabled`: Let RUMIA poll this computer at all.
+    * `temp_enabled`: Let RUMIA poll this computer at all.
 Every computer that does not have this marker is skipped while gathering information.

-    * `temp_enabled`: Let RUMIA check temperatures for a specified computer.
-    Makes no sense if `ssh_enabled` doesn't exist.

     * `absent`: Let RUMIA know that this computer is intentionally absent.
 If it can't be reached by `ping_cmd`, it produces "Sleep" message in the table instead of "Dead", so it could be considered not a failure that needs attention.
-Makes no sense if `ssh_enabled` doesn't exist.
+Makes no sense if `temp_enabled` doesn't exist.

     * other `*_enabled` files: useful when running `execute_cmd` (see below).